CONSULT | Case Study - UPS Cooling

-This project centred around HVAC equipment for ExxonMobil's Hebron platform, under construction at St. Johns, Newfoundland and Labrador.
-The client had been contracted to provide HVAC systems for each of six rooms on the platform's topside.
+This project centred around the design of HVAC equipment for a production platform topside.
+Our client had been contracted to provide HVAC systems for each of six rooms on the platform.

 AC power to the six HVAC systems is provided by two static inverters, with both inverters being fed from a single common battery.
 This battery also supplies the platform's essential services, including radio & telecomms equipment.